 After registration you can go and login to the ReShare repository.

 This can be either when you want to deposit a data collection or want to download a data collection.
 If you get stuck in a loop from ReShare to the UK Data Service registration page, please close your browser (all tabs), clear your history and cache.
 Then try to login again.
-If this doesn't work please try to use a different browser.
+If this doesn't work, please try a different browser.

-Yes you can.
-If you are outside the UK you will need to apply for a UK Data Archive username and password at Application for a UK Data Archive username, and then register with the UK Data Service.
-However, some data collections are not available for non UK users so check the catalogue record for any access restrictions.
+Yes.
+If you are outside the UK, you will need to apply for a username by following the link to ‘request a username’ from the Help section on the ‘Login / Register’ web page, and then register with the UK Data Service.
+However, some data collections are not available for non UK users, so check the catalogue record ‘Access’ tab for any access restrictions.

-Note: If you are not at a UK HE/FE institution, a UK Data Archive username and password will not entitle you to access certain data, e.g. the International Energy Agency (IEA) datasets
+Note: If you are not at a UK HE/FE institution, a username issued by the UK Data Service will not entitle you to access certain data, e.g. the International Energy Agency (IEA) datasets.

 See our How to access section for details on registering and accessing our data.

-If you are using a username and password issued to you by your organisation you should contact your local IT helpdesk, library, or e-resources administrator for help.
-If you are using a username and password issued by the UK Data Archive, and beginning with 'ukd', you can request a reminder from the 'UK Data Archive' login screen.
+If you are using a username and password issued by your organisation, contact your local IT helpdesk, library, or e-resources administrator for help.
+If you are using a username issued by the UK Data Service, and beginning with 'ukd', you can ask for a reminder from the 'UK Data Archive' login screen.
 This screen will be displayed after you have entered 'UK Data Archive' as your organisation during the login process.
-If you have problems requesting these details please contact the helpdesk and a reminder will be sent to you.
+If you have problems requesting these details, contact the helpdesk and we will send you a reminder.

-The UK Data Service and UK Data Archive require that cookies are accepted on your PC.
-The most common reason for not being able to log in is that cookies are being blocked on your PC.
+You need to accept cookies to use the UK Data Service and UK Data Archive.
+The most common reason for not being able to log in is that cookies are blocked on your PC.